 Explore a large waterfall on the Passaic River.
 While not exactly a hike (it’s short and paved) this is a worthwhile stop for anyone in Jersey.

 Check out the falls (especially after heavy rains) and then head over to High Mountain for a nearby hike.
 Paterson, Passaic County, NJ.

 Close to New Jersey…

 The large waterfalls on the Tumbling Waters trail are the highlight.
 Just over the New Jersey border into Pennsylvania, this park offers shady hiking through a hemlock forest with several loops to choose from.
-Hike it.
+Pine Ridge, Pennsylvania.